 Where to meet the penguins

 The most famous and accessible places to meet these cute animals and walk right in the middle of their big colonies are Boulders Beach and Betty’s Bay.

 Boulders Beach is enclosed in a sheltered area between the historic Simon’s Town and Cape Point, along the Cape Peninsula.
 Its soft white sand and enormous granite boulders form part of the expansive Table Mountain National Park.
 It offers these birds complete freedom to live their lives in a protected natural environment.
 Boulders beach is one of the few sites where these endangered birds can be observed wandering freely, well, and truly close.
 After the entrance gate, two boardwalks are heading to within a few meters of these funny birds, where you can see them going about their daily activities at an incredibly close range.
 Once got to the beach, you’ll enjoy these sweet birds while they waddle across the shoreline, dart in and out of the ocean and soak.

 Admission fee: 70 rands;

-How to get there: Boulders Beach is located about 1-hour drive from Cape Town, along the spectacular Cape Peninsula Route, near Simon’s Town.
-If you have a rental car, you will find a large parking lot not far from the beach entrance.
-Alternatively, local operators arrange the Cape Peninsula tours, including a stop to Boulders Beach.
+Boulders Beach is located about 1-hour drive from Cape Town, along the spectacular Cape Peninsula Route, near Simon’s Town.
+You will find a large parking lot not far from the beach entrance if you have a rental car.
+Alternatively, local operators arrange the Cape Peninsula tours, including a stop at Boulders Beach.
 You can book tours by relying on web platforms such as Viator.com and GetYourGuide.com, where the same tour operators advertise their activities and tours in Cape Town and its surroundings.
 Another option to get to the beach and see the penguin colony is to take the “CitySightseeing Cape Town” tourist bus, which stops at Boulders Beach.

 2. Betty’s Bay